Unable to read recob::Vertex position information

 lar -c dump_vertices.fcl -s root://fndca1.fnal.gov:1094/pnfs/fnal.gov/usr/dune/tape_backed/dunepro/mcc11/protodune/mc/full-reconstructed/07/99/40/36/nu_dune10kt_1x2x6_13036856_0_20181111T180801_gen_g4_detsim_reco.root -n 1

-#14 Updated by Gianluca Petrillo about 1 month ago
+#14 Updated by Gianluca Petrillo over 1 year ago

 For reference, I attach and copy the output obtained with